dpareasy/Assignment1/README.md

 ## Scenario ##

 The scenario involves a surveying robot deployed in a indoor environmnet.
-Its purpose is to move through the different locations of the building and spend some times inside before starting reasoning to decide the next room to visit.
-Before starting moving around the environment the robot must wait until receiving all the information about the map.
-Any time the battery goes down the robot moves to the recharging location which is the initial position.
+Its aim is to move between the locations of the map and stay there for a while, for surveillance purposes, before starting reasoning to decide the next room to visit.
+Before starting moving around the environment the robot must wait until receiving all the information about the environment.

+Any time the battery goes down the robot moves to the recharging location which is the initial position and waits until the battery is charged.

 ### Policy ###